LorenzoCazzaro/Verifiable-Learning-Robust-Tree-Ensembles/README.md

 `python3 plot_performance_by_ntrees.py mnist26 25-51-75-101 6 0.015-0.01-0.005 0 500 6 6 0.015-0.01-0.005 0.0225-0.015-0.0075 performance_trees_rewema`

 `python3 plot_performance_by_depth.py rewema 101 3-4-5-6 0.015-0.01-0.005 0 500 6 6 0.015-0.01-0.005 0.0225-0.015-0.0075 performance_depth_rewema`

-### Table 6

-Use the following command to verify each LSE previously trained following the section "Train large-spread ensembles" and generate a report for each model containing also the accuracy and robustness (change the dataset and the perturbation accordingly):

-`python3 verify_only_gridsearch.py mnist26 101 6 0.01 0.5-1 1-1.5`

-Then, use the following command to display the best model for each dataset and model size, along with the best hyper-parameters:

-`python3 find_best_model.py mnist26 101 6 0.015 0 100-500 2-4-6 1-2-3-4-5-6 0.5-1 1-1.5`